nathansegers/01_FastAPI/Readme.md

 ## Adding our first routes

+This API is all about Bird spotting, a small part of the project will be re-used by other students working on a similar project in other courses.

-As this API is all about Bird spotting, we will add a little bit of structure to our API in order to get started.
+We will add a little bit of structure to our project to get started.

 ### Schemas

 - Create a `schemas` directory under `app`.
 Add two empty Python files: `bird.py` and `user.py`.
-Here we will write `pydantic` code to define our models.
+Here we will create `pydantic` models.

 ```python
 # bird.py
 from typing import Optional
 from pydantic import BaseModel